 The Cave Train to the Lost World opened with a prehistoric theme in 1961, built along with an extensive engineered seawall construction project.
 The Cave Train and the Great Auto Race were both influenced by high-tech rides introduced at Disneyland, the world's newest and most remarkable amusement park of the time.
-A major renovation project in 1998-99 was implemented to strengthen the location site and revamp and revitalize the Cave Train
+A major renovation project in 1998-99 was implemented to strengthen the Cave Train Plaza; the revamped Cave Train Adventure opened in May 2000.